AIPC subscribes to the confessional statement of The Gospel Coalition found here: The Gospel Coalition’s Confessional Statement

 - Transcendence and Immanence: We hold on to the transcendence of the creator God as we understand in the scriptures but we also embrace the immanence of God as seen in the incarnation of Jesus Christ.
 The God of the Bible is not so far away that he is not knowable.
 We can know God truly because he has revealed himself in and through his son Jesus Christ.
 Even though God became man in Christ Jesus and he was fully human like us, he never sinned like us.
 The distance between the creation and the creator has been closed in, in the incarnation but the distinction between the creation and the divine creator yet remains.
 We affirm Jesus’ humanity and divinity at the same time.

 - Only one incarnation: When talking about the incarnation, we believe that God became man once for all in the whole history of mankind in the person of Jesus Christ.
-There is no multiple entries of God in this world to sort out human issues.
+There are no multiple entries of God in this world to sort out human issues.
 It is done, once for all.
 The perfect and sufficient work of Jesus excludes the need for God to have to fix any potential problems among mankind.

 - The uniqueness of Christ: We affirm that there is only one way, there is only one truth and there is only one life – The Lord Jesus Christ.

 - Salvation not by works: We believe that salvation is a gift of God that we receive by grace through faith in Jesus Christ.
 Therefore we reject any efforts by works of religion or good deeds for salvation.